MacacaGames/UnityDocGenerator/Document/index.md

 "com.macacagames.docgenerator": "https://github.com/MacacaGames/UnityDocGenerator.git",
 ```

-UnityDocGenerator use LitJson, so add make sure [LitJson](https://litjson.net/) in your project.
+UnityDocGenerator use LitJson, so make sure [LitJson](https://litjson.net/) in your project.

 Or using UPM package to install LitJson.
 (This is a third party package)
 ```json